jveillet/jk-demainilpleut/_posts/2019-03-22-your-first-cli-tool-with-rust.md

 Hello, world!
 ```

-Give yourself a pat in the back, you have just created and run your first Rust application! 🎉
+Give yourself a pat in the back, you have created and run your first Rust application! 🎉

 ## Parsing our first command line argument